mhardcastle/ddf-pipeline/docs/manual.md

 ddf-pipeline provides the following directory structure:

-* scripts: should be on your PATH and PYTHONPATH
+* scripts: should be on your PATH and PYTHONPATH after `init.sh`
-* utils: should be on your PYTHONPATH
+* utils: should be on your PYTHONPATH after `init.sh`
 * examples: contains example configuration files
 * docs: contains documentation, including this file
 * torque: some examples of how to use ddf-pipeline via torque